OpenHantek/OpenHantek6022/README.md

 ## Contribute
 We welcome any reported GitHub issue if you have a problem with this software.
 Send us a pull request for enhancements and fixes.
 Some random notes:
    - Read [how to properly contribute to open source projects on GitHub][10].
-   - Create a separate branch other than *master* for your changes.
-It is not possible to directly commit to master on this repository.
+   - Create a separate branch other than *main* for your changes.
+It is not possible to directly commit to main on this repository.
    - Write [good commit messages][11].
    - Use the same [coding style and spacing][13] -> install clang-format and use make target: `make format` or execute directly: `clang-format -style=file -i *.cpp *.h`.
    - It is mandatory that your commits are [Signed-off-by:][12], e.g. use git's command line option `-s` to append it automatically to your commit message: